idia640/presentations/week01/PITCHME.md

 Your design can be as small as creating an option and moving your users towards it or more ambitious with multiple steps or even more so defining a new UX design entirely.

-You'll do this in poster format of 1-2 pages like you might present at a workshop or conference.
+You will present your work as a poster presentation at the end of the course.

-The important emphasis is on the idea of a 'story'.
-You want to convince your audience (assume we are clients) that your solution will work.
+The important emphasis is on the idea of a 'story' that both grabs interest to draw in your audience, but also is convincing.
+You want your audience to believe that your solution will work.
 (Hence, also a focus on empiricism and cognitive principles.)

 ---